python/cpython/Doc/c-api/buffer.rst

 Buffers are usually obtained by sending a buffer request to an exporting object via :c:func:`PyObject_GetBuffer`.
 Since the complexity of the logical structure of the memory can vary drastically, the consumer uses the *flags* argument to specify the exact buffer type it can handle.
-For example, :c:expr:`PyBUF_SIMPLE | PyBUF_WRITABLE` can be used to request a simple writable buffer.

 All :c:type:`Py_buffer` fields are unambiguously defined by the request type.